My CV

 • Australian Game Developers, Australia (the website no longer exists, but you can check it out in The Wayback Machine)

-• The Omega Syndrome (2004) – design consultant.
+• The Omega Syndrome (2004; PC) – design consultant.

 • Dio Games, Romania, website: http://www.diogames.com.

-• Pax Solaris (2003; later republished as Pax Galaxia) – game manual writer, game level co-designer, and quality assurance.
+• Pax Solaris (2003; PC; later republished as Pax Galaxia) – game manual writer, game level co-designer, and quality assurance.

 • Niels Bauer Games, Freiburg, Germany, website: http://www.nielsbauergames.com.

-• Smugglers 3 (2004) – design consultant.
+• Smugglers 3 (2004; PC) – design consultant.

-• TV Manager (2002) – game manual writer and game co-designer.
+• TV Manager (2002; PC) – game manual writer and game co-designer.

-• Smugglers 2 (2001) – game manual writer and game co-designer.
+• Smugglers 2 (2001; PC) – game manual writer and game co-designer.

 Educational Background

 • 2002 – 2003 Bond University, Gold Coast, Australia.
 Master of Film and Television, focussing on interactive media.
 The degree included practical and analytical subjects, as well as a thesis component.
 The thesis dealt with the nature and structure of narrative in video games.
+Twice placed on Vice-Chancellor's list for academic excellence during this time.

 • 2001 – IECS Université Robert Schuman, Strasbourg, France.
 One semester stay through Bond University’s student exchange program.